strapi/documentation/CONTRIBUTING.md

 The core team reviews community pull requests and either merges, requests changes, or comments and closes the pull request.
 You can open a documentation pull request by:

 - clicking the `Improve this page` link at the bottom of any documentation page to directly edit in GitHub,
-- forking the `documentation` repository and working locally.
+- working locally by forking the `documentation`.

 ### Setup and write locally

 The following procedure allows you to work locally on the Strapi documentation.

 1. Fork the `documentation` repository.
-2. Clone your forked `documentation` repository.
+2. Clone the `documentation` repository that you forked.

     ```bash
     git clone git@github.com:yourgithubname/documentation.git